 Register Students Ages 5-12 for 2025-2026 Classes

 Each of these half day classes will meet in the morning from 9a-12p.
 You choose which classes you attend and what works best for your homeschool schedule.
 Classes are offered twice so that you can pick which of the dates you will attend, students do not need to attend both days of a given class topic.
 Students must be at least 5 years old by the date of the class.
-To Book, scroll to the bottom of the page and select the date on the calendar.
+To Book, scroll to the bottom of the page and select the date on the calendar or click on the date that works for you in the class description.

 |